Exactly simulating stochastic chemical reaction networks in sub-constant time per reaction: Simulating with continuous time

 \begin{lemrep} Suppose \cref{alg:full-continuous-time-algorithm} is run on input $\cC$, $v$, $\vc_0$, $t_{\mathrm{max}}$, and $p$, simulating an execution of $\cC$ that has $\ell$ reactions.
 Suppose that every configuration $\vc$ appearing at the start of an iteration of this execution satisfies $n_{\mathrm{min}} \leq \|\vc\| \leq n_{\mathrm{max}}$ and $\schedulerslowdown{\cC}{v}{\vc} \leq s$ for some $n_\mathrm{min}, n_\mathrm{max} \in \N$, $s \in \R_{>0}$.
 Then the algorithm runs in time $O\left(\frac{(2q)^{\ord(\cC)}s\ell\log(n_{\mathrm{max}})}{n_{\mathrm{min}}^p} + n_{\mathrm{max}}^{2p/3}\ell^{1/3}\log(n_{\mathrm{max}})\right)$. \end{lemrep}

-To break down this expression: $\ord(\cC)$ and $q$ are constants depending only on $\cC$. $s$ is a slowdown factor due to effects of the specific configuration being simulated. \opt{full,sub}{ Empirically, for example, $s \leq 5$ for the Lotka-Volterra oscillator, as shown in \Cref{fig:lotka_volterra_plot_with_passive_reactions}. } On many reasonable inputs $n_{\mathrm{min}}$ and $n_{\mathrm{max}}$ will differ by a multiplicative constant, so we treat them as being the same, and ignore the logarithmic factors.
-With these simplifications, we can express the runtime as roughly \eq{O\left(n^{-p}\ell + n^{2p/3}\ell^{1/3}\right).} The first term is the cost of sampling configurations in discrete time using batching.
+To break down this expression: $\ord(\cC)$ and $q$ are constants depending only on $\cC$. $s$ is a slowdown factor due to effects of the specific configuration being simulated. \opt{full,sub}{ Empirically, for example, $s \leq 5$ for the Lotka-Volterra oscillator, as shown in \Cref{fig:lotka_volterra_plot_with_passive_reactions}. } On many reasonable inputs $n_{\mathrm{min}}$ and $n_{\mathrm{max}}$ will differ by a multiplicative constant, so we can treat them as being the same, and ignore the logarithmic factors.
+With these simplifications, we can express the runtime as roughly \eq{\tilde{O}\left(n^{-p}\ell + n^{2p/3}\ell^{1/3}\right).} The first term is the cost of sampling configurations in discrete time using batching.
 It decreases as we increase $p$ toward $\frac 1 2$, because we are able to run more reactions in each batch.
+In particular, the Gillespie algorithm fundamentally runs in time $\Omega(\ell)$, and the $n^{-p}$ factor represents the savings of batching.
 The second term is the cost of adaptive rejection sampling to exactly sample inter-reaction times.
 It decreases as we decrease $p$, because this allows us to sample more frequently from a less complex hypoexponential distribution, allowing adaptive rejection sample to learn about the distribution more quickly.
 Because of this, we can consider regimes comparing $\ell$ and $n$, and find the optimal asymptotic runtime of our algorithm in each regime by setting these two exponents equal to each other.
 If $\ell \in \Omega(n^{5/4})$, the first term is dominant even when $p = \frac 1 2$, which is the largest value of $p$ that is beneficial (because there are typically $\Theta(n^{1/2})$ reactions between collisions).
 In this regime, the simulated execution is long enough that the adaptive rejection sampling algorithm has enough time to learn the hypoexponential distribution, and there is no asymptotic slowdown compared to our discrete time algorithm.
 If $\ell \in \Theta(n)$, the asymptotically optimal value of $p$ is $2/5$, and our algorithm gives a speedup factor over the Gillespie algorithm of $n^{2/5}$.
 We generally expect $\ell \in \Omega(n)$, because CRNs do not generally exhibit interesting behavior in a sublinear number of reactions.